isfopo/windchimes/README.md

     - User can save their scales with name and share them using URL
     - User can choose between multiple timbres ( metal, wood, synth, etc. )

-- Chimes react ring more or less rapidly based off the current windspeed in the location of device
+- Chimes ring more or less rapidly based off the current windspeed in the location of device
     - Under the hood, it gets the user location
     - Uses OpenWeatherMap to get curent windspeed
     - A higher windspeed will cause the chines to ring more rapidly
     - Mouse over will also ring chimes

 - Chimes are visualized with SVG that scales with note and will wobble when ringing

+### Milestones

+- Week 1
+    [x] Get current location and fetch wind speed
+    [x] Create note menu to add notes
+    [x] create note array in top-level component that interates to add indiviual chime component [x] use Web Audio API to play and stop chimes
+    [x] add samples for metal chime sound
+    [x] create placeholder SVG for each chime
+    []

+- Week 2
+    [] setup scale presets ( Major, Minor, Javanese Pelog, etc. ) [] add more timbres / materials ( Bamboo, Synth, etc. )
+    [] make

+- Week 3
+    - Set up cookies to save user defined scales afetr close

+- Week 4

+- Week 5

+- Week 6
+    -

+- Week 7
+    - Polish UI to make a simple and elegant interface
+    - Each chime should have an SVG that is larger for lower notes and different look based on selected material
+    - Create an SVG of a "braket" that "holds" the chimes.
+This should expand to fit more chimes.

+- Week 8
+    - Deploy Web app
+    - Create Electron app
+    - Create PWA